 Each Committee's structure and membership is also reviewed on an annual basis.
-The annual evaluation of the Board is done on a calendar year basis and was completed in February 2021.
-The next evaluation of the Board will be undertaken in February 2022.
+The annual evaluation of the Board is done on a calendar year basis with the last evaluation of the Board undertaken in early 2023.

 1.7) Senior Executives performance assessment